The Evans Family

 My dear Sir,

-so great a desire to once more behold an old and esteemed friend that I
+great a desire to once more behold an old and esteemed friend that I could

-could not resist the opportunity that presented itself - The pleasure
+not resist the opportunity that presented itself - The pleasure however

-however that I experienced was greatly diminished by seeing you in so
+that I experienced was greatly diminished by seeing you in so indifferent

-indifferent a state of health - making myself known to you at such a
+a state of health - making myself known to you at such a moment was

-moment was perhaps ill-timed and i now write to offer an apology - In
+perhaps ill-timed and i now write to offer an apology - In truth it was

-intended to give pain - I hope I shall be able to explain myself better
+give pain - I hope I shall be able to explain myself better when I have

-when I have the pleasure of seeing you here which I shall expect in the
+the pleasure of seeing you here which I shall expect in the course of a

 In the meantime | Believe me | still your sincere friend